-The project has been evaluated using an 'action research approach to study complex change processes, which includes all participants in the reflective analysis.
-Cultural change was assessed by monitoring the attitudinal changes of service users, carers, managers, and practitioners from social and health backgrounds.
-Several instruments were used to measure the number of involuntary hospital admissions, referral procedures, relapse rates, service response times and quality of life.
+The project has been evaluated using an 'action research' approach to study complex processes of change which includes all participants in reflective analysis.
+Cultural change was assessed through monitoring attitudinal changes of service users, carers, managers and practitioners from social and health backgrounds.
+Several instruments were used to measure number of involuntary hospital admissions, referral procedures, relapse rates, service response times and quality of life.

-A set of qualitative and quantitative indicators have been developed to measure the efficiency of the program on different levels, such as the number of relapses, referral procedures, number of involuntary hospitalisations, the timely response of the different services, etc., which were monitored at the beginning and every third month of the work with the client.
+A set of qualitative and quantitative indicators have been developed to measure the efficiency of the program on different levels such as: number of relapses, referral procedures, number of involuntary hospitalisations; timely response of the different services, etc., which were monitored at the beginning and every third month of the work with the client.

-Information is collected through individual interviews, focus group discussions, questionnaires, and some reflection instruments.
+Information is collected through individual interviews, focus group discussions, questionnaires, as well as some reflection instruments.

-17. Measurable effects of the practice and what it has achieved Service users n. a.
-Formal caregivers n. a.
+17. Measurable effects of the practice and what it has achieved

+Service users n. a.

+Formal care givers n. a.

 Informal carers n. a.

 Organisations n. a.

-18. Anticipated or 'aspirational' effects of the practice and what it has achieved This category can include outcomes which are not documented, quantified or properly evaluated.
-They can include such elements as improved knowledge, quality, workforce, etc. Service users Service user quality of life is being improved through assisted decision-making, strengths-based approaches and support coordination and planning.
-Involuntary admissions to hospitals have been reduced.
-It turned out that for the service users themselves, the adoption of the new practice was not seamless.
-Initially, they perceive assertive treatment as something incomprehensible and abstract.
+18. Anticipated or 'aspirational' effects of the practice and what it has achieved

+This category can include outcomes which are not documented, quantified or properly evaluated.
+They can include such elements as improved knowledge, quality, workforce, etc.

+Service users Service user quality of life is being improved through assisted decision-making, strengths based approaches and support co-ordination and planning.
+Involuntary admissions to hospital have been reduced.
+It turned out that for the service users themselves the adoption of the new practice is not seamless.
+Initially they perceive assertive treatment as something incomprehensible and abstract.
 For clients who are victims of custody abuse and have developed an attitude of learned helplessness, it is difficult to see the process of decision-making separately from the specific problematic situations in which they are immersed.
 Attitudes changed with gaining experience.
 Some clients were able to use the support to achieve specific life goals.
-In others, the change occurred in the relationship between them and an essential person in their environment:

-Informal carers Carers experience a reduction in their care burden and well-being and management is improved through psychoeducation.
-Initially, clients' families had difficulty understanding the meaning of the person-centred approach and perceived the new practice as an opportunity to unburden the care for the mentally ill person.
-For understandable reasons, carers often have fears and resistance towards outsiders becoming involved in a support network.
-As the programme evolved, users' parents saw a possibility for their children to have a future after they were no longer able to care for them.
+In others, the change occurred in the relationship between them and an important person in their environment: Formal care givers Informal carers Carers experience a reduction in their care burden and well being and management is improved through psychoeducation.
+Initially, the families of clients had difficulty understanding the meaning of the person-centred approach and perceived the new practice as an opportunity to unburden of the care for the mentally ill person.
+For understandable reasons carers often have fears and resistance towards outsiders becoming involved in a support network.
+As the programme evolved, users' parents saw a possibility for their children to have a future after they will no longer be able to care for them.
 Organisations A network of professionals and services work collaboratively, particularly for clients in complex situations with multiple support needs.